 Rosehips have been used for centuries, as far back as the days of Hippocrates.
 Keep reading to learn more about the various benefits of rosehip oil.

 Rosehips are thought to have more vitamin C than an orange or lemon.
 Vitamin C has antioxidant properties.
 Research shows vitamin C may help reduce ultraviolet light damage caused by free radicals.
 Vitamin C also supports collagen production, which helps reduce wrinkling.
 Finally, vitamin C may increase wound healing and help prevent dry skin.

 When Great Britain was unable to import citrus fruits during World War II, the government encouraged people to collect rosehips.
 The rosehips were made into syrup that was then distributed to people as a source of vitamin C and other nutrients.

 When choosing rosehip oil for skin care, keep in mind some vitamin C may be lost during the oil extraction process.
 Vitamin C is also water-soluble and doesn’t store well.
 This makes it difficult to know exactly how much vitamin C is in rosehip skin care products.

 Some manufacturers add vitamin C to their rosehip oil formulations.
 You’re still getting the benefits of vitamin C for your skin, but you may not be getting all of the benefits directly from rosehips.

 Other skin benefits

-Rosehip oil contains vitamin A. Research on vitamin A shows it may benefit your skin by:
+Rosehip oil contains vitamin A, which may benefit your skin by: